Upcoming Legal Change

 While any law can theoretically be challenged, HB 1052 passed with broad bipartisan support and is unlikely to be reversed legislatively in the near term.
 Legal challenges by sweepstakes operators are possible - some may argue First Amendment or interstate commerce grounds - but similar industry challenges in other states have generally been unsuccessful.
 Players should plan as if the ban will take effect as scheduled on July 1, 2026.

-Sweepstakes casinos are available to some Indiana players, but access is limited and operator terms vary.
-Check the verified operators listed on this page before registering or redeeming prizes.
+Limited availability applies in Indiana.
+Some operators still accept local players, but access is limited and operator terms vary.
+Check the listed operators on this page before registering or redeeming prizes.

 The minimum age for participating in sweepstakes casinos in Indiana is typically 21+.
 Operators verify age during registration and before the first prize redemption request.